BlueFire1994/Knuckles-glide-cancel/README.txt

 Also from Megamix mania.

 Instashield SFX:
-The instashield SFX really fits this move, so i activated ias an option.
+The instashield SFX really fits this move, so i activated it as an option.

 The flight cancel works for base knuckles only so it will not overwrite or affect ES characters in any way.
 Credits: